 Making Port wine Aletria is very similar to the milky one.
 It turns out to be a matter of just changing the ingredients.

-1. Add the water, port wine, sugar, a pinch of salt, and the orange peel in a saucepan and boil.
+1. In a saucepan, add the water, port wine, sugar, a pinch of salt, and the orange peel and boil.

-• Tip: Pay attention to the pot because when it boils, you have to lower the heat quickly, or it spills and dirties the whole stove.
+- Tip: Pay attention to the pot.
+When it boils, you have to lower the heat quickly, or it will spill and dirty the whole stove.

-2. When it starts to boil, lower the temperature on the stove and add the aletria/vermicelli.
+2. lower the stove’s temperature and add the aletria/vermicelli when it starts to boil.
 Break the pasta with your hand as you put it in the pan.

 3. Let the aletria cook over medium heat until it is soft and has absorbed all the liquid.